birkankervan/ai-text-rewriter/README.md

    pnpm dev
    ```
    - This will watch for file changes and rebuild automatically.
-   - Load the unpacked extension in Chrome from `build/chrome-mv3-dev`.
+   - Load the unpacked extension in Chrome/Brave/Edge from `build/chrome-mv3-dev`.

 4. **Build for Production**
    ```bash